opentracing/specification/specification.md

 This operation does the same as **Start a new `Span`**, in addition to setting the newly created `Span` as the active instance for the current thread or execution unit through the contained `ScopeManager` instance.

-It is **highly** encouraged that the name for this operation includes a `Scope` sufix, in order to make clear the type of the returned instance.
+It is **highly** encouraged that language implementations (methods or fields) of this operation include a `Scope` suffix, in order to make clear the type of the returned instance.

 Parameters are the same as **Start a new Span**, with the addition of: